banadiga/youtube-editors-xtd/README.md

 # Youtube editors xtd

-Displays a button to make it possible to insert youtube video into an Article.
-Displays a popup allowing you to set code of video and insert prevew image of video.
+Adds a button, allowing to insert youtube video into an Article.
+On the buttin click a popup is shown, allowing you to set code of video.
+After confirmation the prevew image of the video is being displayed in the article editor.

 ## Dependency
 * youtube-editors-xtd version 1.0 is compatible with Joomla 3.x.
-* Use plugin [youtube-content](https://github.com/banadiga/youtube-content) to replase prevew image video to you video in corect size.
+* Use plugin [youtube-content](https://github.com/banadiga/youtube-content) to replace prevew image with the video player.

 ## LICENSE